Risk and opportunity management system

 The overarching risk and opportunity portfolio at METRO that emerges from these findings enables us to gain a very good overall understanding of the company’s risk and opportunity situation.
 The so-called GRC report describes the current situation and includes recommendations for risk management and measures to improve the effectiveness of the GRC subsystems.

 The Management Board regularly informs the Supervisory Board and the Audit Committee about issues relating to the management of risks and opportunities.
-Once a year, the Supervisory Board is furnished with a comprehensive written report on the organisation and direction of our risk and opportunity management as well as the current risk and opportunity situation.
+Twice a year, the Supervisory Board is furnished with a written report on the organisation and direction of our risk and opportunity management as well as the current risk and opportunity situation.

 When preparing the half-year financial report, we regularly review and update the overarching risk and opportunity portfolio compiled in the previous year.